 - The inspector for the West Dorset, Weymouth & Portland Local Plan produced his report on 14 August 2015.
 The report concluded "that the West Dorset, Weymouth and Portland Joint Local Plan provides an appropriate basis for the planning of the District and Borough Councils providing a number of modifications are made to the Plan." - In his report, the inspector stated "it is imperative that an early review is undertaken to identify additional land capable of meeting housing needs to the end of the current plan period (2031) as well as the broad location for development in the five year period thereafter" (i.e. to 2036).
-The council adopted the local plan on 22 October 2015, including a modification in paragraph 1.5.1 to reflect the inspector's conclusion.
-It states that "it is likely that a review of the plan will be in place by 2021". - On 09 February 2016, the Executive agreed to begin the local plan review process, with stakeholder consultation on a sustainability appraisal scoping report.
-At that meeting the Executive also approved the 2016 Local Development Scheme (LDS), which included a timetable for the production of the local plan review. - Since then officers have been working on the preparation of a document to be the subject of public consultation, which would set out the key issues and main options for the local plan review (see Appendix 1).
-Sustainability appraisal work has taken place alongside the work on the issues and options consultation document and an accompanying sustainability appraisal report has also been produced (see background documents). - The documents will go forward for consideration by the Executive Committee and Council to seek approval for the purposes of public consultation.
-Similar reports will also be taken through the committee cycles of Weymouth and Portland Borough Council.
-At this stage the views of the Overview and Scrutiny Committee are being sought so that they can be taken into account by the Executive Committee and Council prior to the Issues and Options document being agreed for the purposes of public consultation.
+The council adopted the local plan on 15 October 2015, including a modification in paragraph 1.5.1 to reflect the inspector's conclusion.
+It states that "it is likely that a review of the plan will be in place by 2021". - On 1 March 2016, Management Committee agreed to begin the local plan review process, with stakeholder consultation on a sustainability appraisal scoping report.
+At that meeting Management Committee also approved the 2016 Local Development Scheme (LDS), which included a timetable for the production of the local plan review. - Since then officers have been working on the preparation of a document to be the subject of public consultation, which would set out the key issues and main options for the local plan review (see Appendix 1).
+Sustainability appraisal work has taken place alongside the work on the issues and options consultation document and an accompanying sustainability appraisal report has also been produced (see background documents). - The document has been considered by Policy Development Committee and also by West Dorset's Overview and Scrutiny Committee, prior to coming to Management Committee.
+A number of amendments were suggested at these meetings and they are summarised in Appendix 2.
+The endorsement of the document (and the amendments suggested through the scrutiny process) is sought from Management Committee so that it can go forward to both councils to be agreed for the purposes of public consultation.
+An updated version of the consultation document, which reflects the suggested changes in Appendix 2) will be prepared to be agreed at the Full Council meetings in January, ready for the subsequent public consultation starting in February 2017.